serranati/SDN-IntrusionDetection/README.md

 ---

-Here is a clean, concise section you can paste directly into your README.

----

 ## ONOS IDS Application

 This project includes a custom **ONOS application** that periodically collects flow statistics from all switches in the SDN network and forwards these flow features to the external REST API for classification.